jackjakarta/ElonGPT-Discord-Bot/README.md

 # Discord Bot with AI Integration

 This is a Discord bot that integrates with various AI models to provide fun and useful features.
 It uses the OpenAI API for natural language processing tasks and image generation with DALL-E. It also interacts with the CoinMarketCap API for cryptocurrency data retrieval.
+It uses the old discord library for creating bots, so it doesn't use application commands.

 # Features